Have you found a few small droppings or evidence that mice have been in the chicken coop?

 Even though the cat doesn’t enter into the inner sanctum of the coop, having it around the outside keeps mice traffic to a minimum.

-Place all feed and treats in a steel can with a lid
+Place all feed in a steel can with a lid

 This prevents the all-night buffet for whiskered guests who attempt to delve in.